camoverride/fragments/README.md

-# Fragments 🧩
+# Birth 👶

-An automated portrait that collects the faces of visitors, combines them together, and dissolves them into fragments [[link](https://smith.cam/fragments.html)]
+Automatically create your children [[link](https://smith.cam/birth.html)]

 ## Setup

-This is intended to be run on a Raspberry Pi 5 with a pi camera.
+This is intended to be run on a Ubuntu machine with a GPU.
+It must be run in conjunction with a model server.

-- `git clone git@github.com:camoverride/fragments.git`
+- `git clone git@github.com:camoverride/birth.git`
-- `cd fragments`
+- `cd birth`
-- `python3 -m venv --system-site-packages .venv` (system-site-packages so we get the `picamera` package.)
+- `python3 -m venv .venv`
 - `source .venv/bin/activate`

 Install this package for installing dlib: